AdamMc331/AndroidAppTemplate/README.md

 # Android App Template

 This is a GitHub template repository intended to kickstart development on an Android application.
 This project comes set with a handful of tools that [Adam](https://github.com/AdamMc331) finds important and relevant to every project.
 If you think something is missing, or feel strongly that a setup should be changed, please submit an [Issue](https://github.com/AdamMc331/AndroidAppTemplate/issues/new).

+## Why This Template?

+The purpose of this template is to avoid any opinions on writing code.
+The developers should have the freedom to choose their own architecture, third party dependencies, package structure, and more.

+This template _is_ opinionated about developer tooling.
+Dependency management is configured, git hooks are defined, code formatting and static analysis are all there, and it even has pull request templates.
+The purpose of this repo is to help you get started building your next project with confidence in your code, and not telling you how to write it.

 ## Walkthrough